arestivo/slides/markdown/php.md

 # Templates

-And in the end you will get clean PHP code:
+And in the end, you will get clean PHP code:

 ```php
 <?php